- Are NER Rides safe?

 Q: Are there opportunities to buy food and water along the route?

 Most routes pass convince stores approx. 40-50 miles during the day.
-At night services might be much more limited.
-Plan on carrying everything you’ll need with you on the bike.
+At night services might be more limited.
+It is a good idea to carry more food and water than you think you’ll need.

 Q: What are road conditions like?
 Do you go off-road?